stawberri/danbooru-node/README.md

 Version 1 used callbacks, so upgrading involves completely rewriting your code.

-Version 2 used promises like the current version, so it should be possible to upgrade your code by swapping out some function calls.
-The biggest change involves the `Post` type being removed in favor of normal JavaScript objects.
+Version 2 used promises like the current version does, so it should be possible to upgrade your code by swapping out some function calls, though you will need to rewrite code involving the old `Post` type.

 ### Instantiation